Workshops

 This is our most advanced lighting workshop for cinematographers, gaffers, and freelance filmmakers who want to explore dramatic lighting techniques used in feature films.
 Through lectures, screenings, and discussions led by a career Cinematographer or Chief Lighting Technician, this class covers the importance of light in visual storytelling, and the techniques and processes to execute complex lighting set-ups for Feature Films and TV.

 Working collaboratively as a film crew, students take on the creative and technical challenges of feature film cinematography.
 The class will learn how to scout a location and plan lighting requirements for a scene.
-Then, through hands-on exercises, begin to tackle challenging lighting situations with goals to achieve specific visual aesthetics.
+Then, through hands-on exercises, begin to tackle challenging lighting situations with the goals of achieving specific visual aesthetics.

 Students light scenes with LED, HMI, tungsten, fluorescent, and more.
 Through exercises, learn to use grip equipment to shape and control light.
 Students light a variety of interior and exterior residential and commercial spaces, as well as car interiors, day and night street scenes, and dramatic scenarios with actors, using the most recent and advanced technology in feature film lighting.